transfem-org/Documentation/content/en/docs/install/migrate.md

 If you use an object store such as S3, double-check your settings (it's possible, for example, that the URL now looks like `https://https://yourdomain.com`, fix it).
-If you want your users to be able to search notes, you must enable via the "roles" system.
+If you want your users to be able to search notes, you must enable it via the "roles" system.

 Congratulations, you're now running Sharkey!